-File Menu - this allows the user to print the current screen, save the screen in various formats, save just the cluster screen, set preferences options for language and the default database, and allows the user to quit from the application.
-The options for save screen formats are listed below.
+- 1. File Menu this allows the user to print the current screen, save the current screen in various formats, save just the cluster screen in the same various formats, pop-out a new window that displays a table of the abnormal clusters along with the cluster screen, set preferences for the default language and the default database and quit from the application. - a.
+The Options for the save screen formats are shown below.
 Note: The DICOM Screen Capture allows the data to be saved in a format acceptable by PACS systems.